Royal profiles give up little-known nuggets

 Duchess of Kent 352 words

-Duchess of Cornwall 305 words
+Duchess of Cornwall (Camilla) 305 words

 Prince and Princess Michael of Kent 216 words